 Celebrating Ukrainian Independence at Kozak Buvette

 On 24 August 2025, we were thrilled to celebrate Ukrainian Independence Day at Kozak Buvette with a special Ukrainian Independence Brunch!
 The yellow and blue colours, Ukrainian music, the sound of a real trembita brought from Ukraine, and many other symbols made the day deeply meaningful.
+Around 50 people joined us to share in these emotions, and it was wonderful to see so many dressed in vyshyvankas (traditional embroidered shirts).

 Our menu was joyful and full of tradition: